Explore the Island of Crete by Car, Bike, Public Busses, or by Organised Tours :

 (14 kms from Chania ) is a small village opposite the island of Souda.

 (17.5 km east of Chania and 36 km from Maleme) is a seaside and riverside village smothered in greenery and extending along a sandy beach.

 Almirida (22 km east from Chania) is a seaside fishing village.

 (25.1 kms east from Chania) is a picturesque place with traditional houses.

 (38.5 kms east from Chania) is a coastal village with moderate tourist facilities, built on the mouth of the river Almirou which flows down from Lake Kournas.

 Lake Kournas (48 kms East from Chania).
 This is the village and the Lake Kournas.
 This is the Only lake on Crete, which collect water from the mountains around it.

-(80 kms from Maleme) is a nice sea side city with a Venetian castle.
-You must visit Rethymno and also them webpage The Prefecture of Rethymno.
+(80 kms from Maleme) is a nice seaside city with a Venetian castle.
+You must visit Rethymno and also their webpage The Prefecture of Rethymno.

 (36 kms South of Rethymnon) is a seaside settlement and much-frequented tourist resort, built along the gulf of the same name which is enclosed by Cape Krios and Cape Kako Mouri.

 Palace Knossos: The archeological site of Knossos.
 By far the largest of the Minoan Palaces, it thrived over three-and-a-half thousand years ago at the heart of a highly sophisticated island-wide civilization.
 Here it was in the legend that King Minos ruled and that his wife Pasiphae bore the Minotaur - half-bull and half-man, you can visit the official site of Knossos.